-The qualifying exam for the MS in Biomedical Research involves 2 parts: 1) the Core Comprehensive Exam (CCE) and 2) the Thesis Proposal.
-The CCE is administered at the end of the first semester of study (in January for students who entered the previous fall).
+The qualifying exam for the PhD in Biomedical Sciences involves 3 parts: 1) the Core Comprehensive Exam (CCE); 2) the Elective Competency Certification (ECC); and 3) the Dissertation Proposal.
+The CCE is administered at the end of the first year of study (in June for students who entered the previous fall).
 The exam includes closed-book essay questions and oral examinations by the directors of the Core Courses.
-A passing grade (80%) is required overall on the closed-book components and on the oral exam to obtain an overall pass for the CCE.
-Once students have passed the CCE, they complete their lab rotations and select a research advisor.
+A minimum score of 80% is required on each section to pass this comprehensive exam.